cuda/Xaye.Fred/README.txt

 	Source GetSource(int sourceId) -> http://api.stlouisfed.org/docs/fred/source.html
 	IEnumerable<Release> GetSourceReleases(int sourceId) -> http://api.stlouisfed.org/docs/fred/source_releases.html

+## Notes
 Overloaded versions are provided so user's can override FRED's default values.

-Note: Where properties on Release, Category, Source, and Series objects return an enumeration, the enumeration is lazily loaded.
+Where properties on Release, Category, Source, and Series objects return an enumeration, the enumeration is lazily loaded.
 That is, a FRED API call is not made until that property is accessed.